Paul Bew: Political involvement

 Bew's political stance has changed over the years.
 In a 2004 interview for The Guardian, he stated that "While my language was more obviously leftwing in the 1970s than today, that sympathy has always been there".
 As a young man, Bew participated in the People's Democracy marches.
-Bew was briefly a member of a group called the British and Irish Communist Organisation, which advocated the Two Nations Theory of Northern Ireland.
+Bew was briefly a member of a group called the British and Irish Communist Organisation, which advocated the two nations theory of Northern Ireland.
 Bew was also a member of the Workers' Party, then known as Official Sinn Féin.

 From 1991 to 1993, he served as President of The Irish Association for Cultural, Economic and Social Relations.

-Later, Bew served as an adviser to David Trimble.
+Bew is a unionist, and in 2019 called for the British government to do more to champion the union and recommended introducing a Department of the Union.
+He served as an "informal adviser" to David Trimble.
 Trimble and Bew are both signatories to the statement of principles of the Henry Jackson Society, which has been characterised as a neoconservative organisation.

+House of Lords

-Bew's contributions to the Good Friday Agreement process were acknowledged with an appointment to the House of Lords as a life peer in February 2007.
-He was created Baron Bew, of Donegore in the County of Antrim on 26 March 2007, and sits as a crossbencher.
+In 2007, Bew was selected by the independent House of Lords Appointments Commission to be made a member of the House of Lords.
+His contributions to the Good Friday Agreement process were acknowledged with an appointment.
+He was created Baron Bew, of Donegore in the County of Antrim on 26 March 2007, and sits in the House of Lords as a crossbencher.
+He was introduced to the Lords on 15 May 2007, supported by Baroness O'Neill of Bengarve (a fellow academic and crossbencher) and Lord Trimble (i.e. his friend David Trimble).
+He made his maiden speech on 23 July 2007 during a debate on political donations in Northern Ireland.

 Lord Bew was Chair of the Committee on Standards in Public Life, an advisory non-departmental public body of the United Kingdom Government, from September 2013 to August 2018.
 In October 2018, he was appointed as Chairman of the House of Lords Appointments Commission for a five-year term starting on 1 November 2018.
+He was succeeded by Baroness Deech on 26 October 2023.